Overview

 In our lab, we seek to understand the mechanisms that are critical for maintaining the survival of the cancer stem-like cell population responsible for metastasis, treatment-resistance, and tumor recurrence in the most common malignant brain tumor of childhood, medulloblastoma.
 Overall, we hope to translate our findings to novel therapeutic strategies for this brain cancer.

-Dr. MacDonald first reported the platelet-derived growth factor receptor (PDGFR)-RAS/MAPK signaling pathway in medulloblastoma metastasis in 2001, Nature Genetics.
-Since then, his lab has explored targeting PDGFR therapeutically, and subsequently discovered STAT3 as a critical downstream mediator of survival signaling in medulloblastoma cancer stem-like cells.
-A Phase I clinical trial with the STAT3 inhibitor WP1066, the first in children, will begin in early 2020 for relapsed pediatric brain cancers.
-In addition, in collaboration with scientists at Georgia Tech, the MacDonald lab: 1) developed a microfluidic system to rapidly screen drug efficacy in real-time using patient brain tumor biopsy specimens; 2) investigating nanoparticles and focused ultrasound to improve drug delivery to brain tumors; and 3) utilizing Cluster-ChipTM technology to study circulating tumor cells in medulloblastoma.
-Studies to determine the precise functions of STAT3 in medulloblastoma and optimal application of STAT3 inhibitors in combination with other agents to maximize therapeutic effects are ongoing.
+Dr. MacDonald first reported the platelet-derived growth factor receptor (PDGFR)-RAS/MAPK signaling pathway in promoting medulloblastoma metastasis in 2001 (Nature Genetics).
+Since then, his lab has explored therapeutically targeting the PDGFR pathway, and subsequently discovered STAT3 as a critical PDGFR downstream mediator of survival signaling and metastasis in sonic hedgehog-driven medulloblastoma.
+This work was clinically translated by Dr. MacDonald into a Phase I first-in-child clinical trial with the STAT3 inhibitor WP1066 for relapsed pediatric brain cancers, which completed in Fall 2023.
+Dr. MacDonald is now developing national phase II trials for WP1066 as well as investigating other STAT3 and related inhibitors in combination for clinical application.
+Also, in collaboration with scientists at Georgia Tech, the MacDonald lab is: 1) developing assays to rapidly screen drug efficacy in real-time using patient brain tumor biopsy specimens; 2) investigating nanoparticles and focused ultrasound for delivery of RNA and immunotherapy to brain tumors; and 3) using Cluster-Wells nanochip to isolate circulating tumor cells in the blood and CSF of brain tumor patients.

 Hongying Zhang, PhD